Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Melee/Impeding the Flow.md

 Prerequisite Charms:
   - None
 ---
 Her weapon enfolded in wind and red stardust, the Sidereal turns aside unwanted fates.
-The Sidereal halves penalties to her Parry, rounded down, including penalties from surprise attacks.
+The Sidereal halves penalties to her [[Defense|Parry]], rounded down, including penalties from surprise attacks.
 If she benefits from a full defense or the attack roll’s target number has been increased, she ignores all penalties instead.